BenjaminSoelberg/openchronos-ng-elf/README.md

 * Reinsert the battery

 If the display shows BOOT you have successfully reset the watch and are now in the boot menu.
-Press the backlight button to enter the wireless flash updater (RFBSL).
+Press the DOWN button to enter the wireless flash updater (RFBSL).
 Any other button will run the watch firmware.

 Flashing the firmware using mspdebug
 ---------------------------------------